Etowah County Detention Center

 Visitation

-• A 24‑hour non‑emergency phone number for the sheriff’s office is provided for inquiries.
+- A 24-hour non-emergency phone number for the sheriff’s office is listed for questions or non-emergency concerns.

-• The online roster site publishes a 48‑hour release list showing people released in the last 48 hours.
+- A roster site for the facility includes a 48-hour release list showing persons released in the last 48 hours.

 Communication